 No. That depends on each market and each broadcaster’s own platform plan.

-Peacock is confirmed for live Spanish-language streaming in the U.S., but the clearest public 4K commitment so far comes from FOX rather than from Peacock.
+Peacock is confirmed for live Spanish-language streaming in the U.S., but a broad public 4K commitment is still yet to be confirmed.

 Use the official broadcaster announcement in your country and verify the platform details directly.